 John: Well animal behavior is a very, very diverse field, and I think that what the beauty of animal behavior is, is that it enables the researcher to explore any of a wide variety of aspects of biology.
 So you can study the genetics of behavior if you want, you could study the physiology--how nerve cells make behavior possible--and of course, in so doing we may learn something about how our own brain and nervous system works; or we can study the so-called "ecology of behavior," looking at how animals interact with their environment, how their adaptations enable them to do the things that they do so well; and we can study the evolution of behavior if we choose.
 So it's a very diverse and intriguing collection of sub-disciplines that make up the field of animal behavior.

 Dr. Biology: When you're doing your animal behavior research, just what part interests you the most?

 John: Well I happen to be a person who loves bugs, and so I study, primarily, insect behavior.
 The focus, as you mentioned, about Dawson's burrowing bee, is I look at the mating behavior of these animals to figure out how the species goes about finding mates, and competing with each other for access to mates, and thus passing on their genes to the next generation.

-Dr. Biology: When I first read about these burrowing bees, of course it immediately piqued my interested because every bee I think of is up in a hive.
+Dr. Biology: When I first read about these burrowing bees, of course, it immediately piqued my interest because every bee I think of is up in a hive.
 How are these a little different?